mikeric/rivets/README.md

 #### Testing

-Rivets.js uses [mocha](http://visionmedia.github.io/mocha/) as it's testing framework, alongside [should](https://github.com/visionmedia/should.js/) for expectations and [sinon](http://sinonjs.org/) for spies, stubs and mocks.
+Rivets.js uses [mocha](http://visionmedia.github.io/mocha/) as its testing framework, alongside [should](https://github.com/visionmedia/should.js/) for expectations and [sinon](http://sinonjs.org/) for spies, stubs and mocks.
 Run the following to run the full test suite.

 ```
 $ npm test